Skip to Content

 2. Kashubian Switzerland

-The region of Kashubia, also known as Kashubian Switzerland, stretches over an area counting more than 3000 lakes and several hectares of untouched woods.
-Even though Gdansk is the largest city in Kashubia, the capital of the Kashub region is disputed among Kościerzyna and Kartuzy.
+The region of Kashubia, also known as Kashubian Switzerland, covers an area of more than 3000 lakes and several hectares of untouched woods.

 Book here your tour to Kashubian Switzerland

-Due to its extensive forests and vast lakes, the Kashubian Switzerland is a playground for nature lovers and active travellers.
-If you love the outdoors, it’s hard to imagine a Gdansk trip that doesn’t include exploring the Kashubian lake district.
+Due to its extensive forests and vast lakes, Kashubian Switzerland is a playground for nature lovers and active travelers.

 Canoeing from one lake to another (they are often connected) is a sport with a long tradition in Pomerania.
 Almost on any lake you visit, you’ll find a canoe or kayak rental service.